2016- 2017: Sustainable Shorelines Designs Webinar Series

 Sustainable Shorelines Designs: from Long Island to Lake Erie

-Dates: Every 3rd Friday of the month from September 2016 through March 2017
+Dates: Every 3rd Friday of the month, restarting in May 2017

 Time: 2:00-3:30 pm EST

 Great news!
-We’re extending the Sustainable Shorelines Designs Webinar Series through March 2017!
-Thank you for attending our first three events.
-The recording and presentations for the webinars September, October and November are available now to view and share.
+We’re extending the Sustainable Shorelines Designs Webinar Series into May 2017!
+The recording and presentations for the webinars from September through March are available now to view and share.
 We hope you’ll attend the next one .

 April 2017: Hiatus